hitesh0103/ParticleInABoxTest/README.md

 # ParticleInABoxTest
-This was just a test..
+This was just a test.